Creative-Motion-Control-Course/Team-Pancho/projects/slipdrip/docs/index.md

 How similar is the machine to an automated fabrication technology versus a manual tool?

-It reminds me the most of a lathe, as it repeats the same motion, but the uses of that motion are entirely on the user to imagine.
+It most closely resembles a lathe, as it repeats the same motion, only that the potential of that motion is entirely up to the user.

 ## Artifacts